Preservation Virginia’s Legacy Circle

 Virginia's Historic places are our historic places and it's up to us to protect our heritage for future generations.
 With a legacy gift to the Preservation Virginia endowment, you help preserve the historic places that tell our stories.
 Express your commitment to the future of historic preservation with a planned gift to Preservation Virginia today.

 For the last 125 years, Preservation Virginia has worked across the Commonwealth to protect and preserve Virginia's history while advocating for preservation-friendly policies and legislation.
-Your legacy gift helps insure that Preservation Virginia can continue our mission to preserve, promote, and serve as an advocate for Virginia's irreplaceable historic places for the next 125 years.
+Your legacy gift helps ensure that Preservation Virginia can continue our mission to preserve, promote, and serve as an advocate for Virginia's irreplaceable historic places for the next 125 years.

 You can help guarantee a future for Virginia's historic places.
 Make plans to honor your lifelong love of Virginia history with a legacy gift to Preservation Virginia.